 The plots of dreams during pregnancy vary from disconcerting, to beautiful and joyous.

 "There are many types of dreams during pregnancy, since it is the highest amount of dreaming that takes place during a woman's life," says Garfield.
 "Some of them are even beautiful -- dreams about birthdays, or holidays or ceremonies, which may reflect a conclusion or a joyful celebration."

-While a woman's dreams during pregnancy echo her changing condition, the baby growing within her, and her hopes and fears, she should keep in mind that they are normal and talk to her doctor when concerns arise, and for nine months, let the secrets of her sleep tell vivid and colorful stories.
+While a woman's dreams during pregnancy echo their changing condition, the baby growing within them, and their hopes and fears, they should keep in mind that they are normal and talk to their doctor when concerns arise, and for nine months, let the secrets of their sleep tell vivid and colorful stories.